LH-Hansen/SiegeOS/README.md

 ### Changelog

+#### [0.4.0] - 2025-06-18
+- Refactored entire codebase to use classes for maintanance and readability.

 #### [0.3.0] - 2025-06-17
 - Bluetooth module and functions added
 - MotoController updated to adjust angle based on Bluetooth input